gauditech/gaudi-docs/docs/core-concepts/actions.md

 ### Action inputs

-Gaudi generates a request schema from all `input` and `reference-through` defined in an action; keep in mind that `create` action may define inputs implicitly.
+Gaudi generates a request schema from all `input` and `reference-through` properties defined in an action; keep in mind that `create` action may define inputs implicitly.

 #### Examples